-Graduation is contingent upon successful completion of the required curriculum for the degree plan; the maintenance of a 3.0 cumulative grade point average in courses on the degree plan; and satisfactory completion of a thesis and thesis defense.
-To be eligible to defend the thesis, a candidate must be in good standing as a graduate student, must have maintained a 3.0 cumulative grade point average in all graduate coursework on the degree plan, and must have completed all course requirements as described in the degree plan, unless a petition for a substitution is approved by the graduate coordinator.
+Graduation is contingent upon successful completion of the required curriculum for the degree plan; the maintenance of a 3.00 cumulative GPA in courses on the degree plan; and satisfactory completion of a thesis and thesis defense.
+To be eligible to defend the thesis, a candidate must be in good standing as a graduate student, must have maintained a 3.00 cumulative GPA in all graduate coursework on the degree plan, and must have completed all course requirements as described in the degree plan, unless a petition for a substitution is approved by the graduate coordinator.
 The thesis will be orally defended before a three person committee and any interested parties in either the fall or spring semester.
 The composition and responsibilities of the thesis committee are as delineated in the guidelines for graduate study set by the University.
 Students will be allowed to repeat the defense of the thesis once if failed the first time.
 Failure to pass the thesis defense a second time will result in automatic termination of the student's graduate program.